antonrubom/adhd/README.md

 # adhd
-A set of chrome extension games you can play in between work breaks (10-15min)
+adhd is a selection of chrome extension games you can play in between work breaks (10-15min)

 List of games:
-Flappy Bird
+/n Flappy Bird
-Doodle Jump
+/n Doodle Jump
-Pacman
+/n Pacman
 ...